Ground Source Heat Pump Cost

 - Sources

-How Much Does it Cost to Install a Heat Pump?
+How Much Is a Ground Source Heat Pump?

 Naturally, as the size of the installation grows, the price will also.
-Moving on to the larger ground heat source pumps, a heat pump with a 12kW and 750m ground loop with a 300-litre water cylinder would come to around £15,500-£16,000.
+Moving on to the larger ground heat source pumps, a heat pump with a 12kW and 750m ground loop with a 300-litre water cylinder would come to around £15,500 to £16,000.

-The Installation is not the only cost.
-It is important to consider the additional costs such as digging.
-Digging can leave a substantial dent in your budget if not taken into account.
-The cost will also vary depending on the pump size.
+The installation is not the only cost.
+It's important to consider the additional costs, such as digging — which can leave a substantial dent in your budget if not taken into account.
+The cost of this will also vary depending on the pump size.

 Some pumps, for example, horizontal systems, may require trenching, while vertical pumps may require deep drilling of a borehole.